 Platelets were treated with 0.3 mM DHEA-S or 10 nM DHEA in the presence (SNP) or not (NONE) of 100 nM SNP for 1 minute and then aggregated with 0.1 U/ml of thrombin.
-Aggregation was measured in a lumiaggregometer for 5 minutes at 37° C under stirring conditions.
+Aggregation was measured in a Lumiaggregometer for 5 minutes at 37° C under stirring conditions.
 Data are means \pm SD from 3 independent experiments expressed as percentage of inhibition after normalization to the aggregation induced by 0.1 U/ml thrombin, set arbitrarily at 100%.
 The average inhibition caused by SNP alone is indicated by the solid line, while the dotted lines represents the \pm SD interval.
 The represent statistically significant differences from the correspondent DHEA-S-stimulated samples, determined by Student's t-test (p<0.01).

-4.4 DHEA-S selectively inhibited dense granule secretion
+4.4 DHEA-S selectively inhibits dense granule secretion

-Platelet aggregation requires a coordinated series of events that lead to secretion of granule content (e.g. fibrinogen and ADP) and culminate in the activation of integrin $\alpha{IIb}\beta_3$ through a process known as "inside-out" signaling (75).
-To promote platelet secretion and activation of integrin $\alpha{IIb}\beta_3$, thrombin induces activation of various protein kinases including Src, the MAP kinases p38 MAPK and ERK1/2, and PI3K.
-Full activation of MAP Kinases, PI3K and integrin $\alpha{IIb}\beta_3$ requires the recruitment of the P2Y12 receptor by the ADP released from dense granules upon thrombin stimulation (76).
+Platelet aggregation requires a coordinated series of events that lead to secretion of granule content (e.g. fibrinogen and ADP) and culminate in the activation of Integrin $\alpha{IIb}\beta_3$ through a process known as "inside-out" signalling (75).
+To promote platelet secretion and activation of Integrin $\alpha{IIb}\beta_3$, thrombin induces activation of various protein kinases, including Src, the MAP kinases p38, ERK1/2, and PI3K.
+Full activation of MAP Kinases, PI3K and Integrin $\alpha{IIb}\beta_3$ requires the recruitment of the P2Y12 receptor by the ADP released from dense granules upon thrombin stimulation (76).
 In addition, the PKC/MEK1/2 pathway and the tyrosine kinase Src have been implicated in ERK1/2 phosphorylation.
 Furthermore, in collagen-stimulated platelets VASP phosphorylation was linked to the inhibition of platelet aggregation but not to inhibition of granule secretion (77).
 This led us to hypothesize that DHEA-S was modulating some processes important for platelet aggregation that were not dependent on VASP.

-Thus, to better characterize the inhibition of platelet function by DHEA-S, we investigate granule secretion and integrin activation in thrombin-stimulated platelets.
+Thus, to better characterize the inhibition of platelet function by DHEA-S, we investigated the eventual changes in granule secretion and integrin activation in thrombin-stimulated platelets.

 To evaluate the effect of DHEA-S and DHEA on dense granule secretion, platelets preincubated with 0.3 mM DHEA-S or 10 nM DHEA for 1 minute, were stimulated with 0.05 U/ml thrombin and then allowed to aggregate.
-After 5 minutes the amount of secreted ATP was measured by adding luciferine-luciferase.
-Similarly at platelet aggregation DHEA-S, but not DHEA, inhibited dense granule secretion in thrombin-stimulated cells (Figure 4.4.8A).
-To verify if the inhibition of secretion was dependent on the activation by DHEA-S of the NO/cGMP/PKG pathway, ATP release was measured in presence of ODQ (2 μ M for 5 minutes) to inhibit cGMP increase and VASP phosphorylation.
+After 5 minutes the amount of secreted ATP was measured.
+According to our previous data, DHEA-S, but not DHEA, inhibited dense granule secretion in thrombin-stimulated cells (Figure 4.4.8A).
+To verify if the inhibition of secretion was dependent on the activation by DHEA-S of the NO/cGMP/PKG pathway, ATP release was measured in presence of ODQ (2 μ M for 5 minutes).
 As shown in Figure 4.4.8B ODQ treatment did not modify the ability of DHEA-S to inhibit thrombin-induced ATP release.